Pascal-So/peg-solitaire/report/section_intermediate.typ

 = Forcing Intermediate Positions

-The usual goal of Peg Solitaire is to find a path from the start position to the end position.
+The usual goal of peg solitaire is to find a path from the start position to the end position.
 Players might also be interested in whether some intermediate position can reach the end position, or if they're stuck and should start again.
 Both of these questions can be answered by the method described so far.

 Players might also wonder whether there exists a solution path that goes via a specific intermediate position $P$ chosen by the player.
-We'll refer to this as the intermediate-position-problem.
-If $P$ is known beforehand, then we could simply precompute another bloom filter of all positions that can reach $P$, as opposed to all positions that reach the end position as we have done so far.
+We'll refer to this as the "via" problem.
+If $P$ is known beforehand, then we could simply precompute another bloom filter of all positions that can reach
+$P$, as opposed to all positions that reach the end position as we have done so far.
 On the client we then separate the solver into two steps, first computing a path from the start to $P$, and then combining that with a path from $P$ to the end.

 This method has two downsides however: